lastmjs/guesswork/README.md

 # Guesswork

-Web component property-based test runner.
-Combine the declarative power of web components with the generative power of property-based tests.
-Can be run from a terminal or the GUI.
-The GUI allows for simple and fast development with fine-grained control over which tests to run and how many random inputs to generate.
+Framework for property-based testing in JavaScript.
+Uses [Karma](https://github.com/karma-runner/karma) for automating browser runs and output.
+Uses [JSVerify](https://github.com/jsverify/jsverify) for property-based testing utilities in JavaScript, similar to what [QuickCheck](https://github.com/nick8325/quickcheck) does in Haskell.
+Can be run from a terminal or the web GUI.
+The web GUI allows fine-grained control over which tests to run and how many random inputs to generate.
 The terminal allows for automatic runs of your test suite.

 # Installation